 Parent participation and input is an essential element in the functioning of Santa Barbara Charter School.
 The school was started by parent initiative and thrives as a result of continuous parent involvement.
 The cooperative nature of this school allows parents to be essential partners in their children’s education.
 This partnership provides enrichment and stimulation to parents, as well as allowing them to affect the quality of their child’s education.

 Parents are involved in all aspects of the school’s operation.
 In conjunction with the educational staff, parents help guide the school towards the realization of its mission.
 Parents fulfill a myriad of administrative duties, participate in work groups and the Circle of Trustees, raise funds, act as specialists, work as aides, drive for field trips, serve as class coordinators, provide office support, maintain the site, and prepare classroom materials.
-The physical presence of parents on campus during the school day improves the adult/child ration.
+The physical presence of parents on campus during the school day improves the adult/child ratio.
 Time that parents spend with their children, helping with homework and providing enrichment, has a significant impact on the students’ education.
 Such participation enriches the educational program and makes the school financially viable.
 More importantly, parent participation sends a strong and clear message to children that education is a significant family value, making education seem relevant and important.
 The presence of parents within the classroom also helps to smooth the transition between home and school.

 The presence of parents influences the climate and direction of the school significantly.
 Therefore, it is important for each parent to educate him/herself about child development, basic educational philosophy and practices, and the demands of participating in a cooperative.
 Such self-education is made possible by reading recommended books and articles, participating in the parent education workshops sponsored by the school, and taking classes.